Code-Institute-Submissions/ci_milestone_project_1_Amy_Buckley_Fitness/README.md

 ### Acknowledgements
 All code used in this project was written by me, either in previous tutorials, during the course or during the project itself.

-Exceptions:

-Thanks to Ginifab for their excellent color picker app so I could get the HEX from the logo (https://www.ginifab.com/feeds/pms/color_picker_from_image.php).

-Thanks to for use of their color pallete generator (https://coolors.co/0071bd-fffffc-2a2b2a-a8763e).

-**This project is currently for education purposes and not for commercial purposes**
+**This project is currently for education purposes only and not for commercial purposes**